 The bladder pump system is composed of the pump, the compressed air tubing, the water discharge tubing, the controller and a compressor or compressed gas supply.

 The pump consists of a bladder and an exterior casing or pump body that surrounds the bladder and two (2) check valves.
-These parts can be composed of various materials, usually combinations of polyvinyl chloride (PVC), Teflon, Polyethylene, and stainless steel.
+These parts can be composed of various materials, usually combinations of polyvinyl chloride (PVC), Teflon or other fluoropolymer, polyethylene, polypropylene and stainless steel.
 Other materials must be compatible with the analytes of interest.
 See Table FS 1000-3 for restrictions.

 If purging and sampling for organics:

-The pump body must be constructed of stainless steel and the valves and bladder must be Teflon, Polyethylene or Polypropylene.
+The pump body must be constructed of stainless steel and the valves and bladder must be Teflon or other fluoropolymer, polyethylene or polypropylene.

-The entire length of the delivery tube must be Teflon, Polyethylene or Polypropylene.
+The entire length of the delivery tube must be Teflon or other fluoropolymer, polyethylene or polypropylene.
 Do not use low-density polyethylene for VOCs.

-Any cabling must be sealed in Teflon, Polyethylene or Polypropylene, or be constructed of stainless steel.
+Any cabling must be sealed in Teflon or other fluoropolymer, polyethylene or polypropylene, or be constructed of stainless steel.

 Permanently installed pumps may have a PVC pump body as long as the pump remains in contact with the water in the well.